0x42697262/obsidian_files/README.md

 # What is this obsidian repository for?
 Trying to take notes by using Zettelkasten Method where every notes (the files here) should be atomic.

+This notes must comply with compass of zettelkasten.

+`from` where is this information taken?
+`leads to` what insights does it provide?
+`similar ideas` what ideas that are similar?
+`opposing ideas` what ideas that are unalike?

 # Directory Structure
 ```
 /Notes